Justice & Peace

 If we want Justice we must work for Peace: If we want Peace we must work for Justice.

-Contact Jim Yencha (email@example.com ) or 276-669-8200 ext.
-23 for more information or with ideas for Justice and Peace Initiatives.
+Contact Fr.
+Kevin at: firstname.lastname@example.org or call 276-669-8200 for more information or with ideas for Justice and Peace Initiatives.

 Our mission statement calls for us to live out the teachings of the Catholic Church on the sanctity of life by supporting individuals and families who are in crisis over a present or past pregnancy, educating the community on the sanctity, and urging our government to pass legislation which respects

 life from the moment of conception to natural death.

 .
 Educate parish community about issues of life and death.

 .
 Collect baby and maternity items for Abortion Alternatives and Crisis

 .
 Encourage participation in the one mile walk for support of Abortion

 .
 Your time, talent, and ideas to fulfill our mission; and expand our efforts to new areas.

 .
 Assist with walk-a-ton and collection of items.